If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 With an Unmanaged VPS, you can install anything you like and run any kind of programs, if you have the technical ability.
 You’re responsible for all upgrading, patching and security, while we look after the hardware and network.
 They tend to be used those who have a good understanding of software and operating systems.

-You can only use a Managed VPS for web hosting, but it’s perfect for that.
+You can only use Managed Hosting on a VPS for web hosting, but it’s perfect for that.
 It can be managed through user friendly and purpose-built hosting control panel.
-A Managed VPS includes a lot more features – like a CDN – that aren’t available with an Unmanaged VPS, and software and hardware maintenance is monitored and managed by experts.
+Managed Hosting includes a lot more features – like a CDN – that aren’t available with an Unmanaged VPS, and software and hardware maintenance is monitored and managed by experts.
 So you have a safety net.

 An analogy for non-technical customers

 When talking about web hosting with your customers, a good way to describe it is a ‘home’ for your website.
-So here’s our analogy for Managed VPS:
+So here’s our analogy for Managed Hosting on a VPS:

 “Imagine you’re renting an apartment in a residential building.
 The building is the server, and the apartment is your own private share of that server.
 A Managed VPS is like an apartment that’s furnished, and has a cleaning and maintenance service.
 You can just move in and everything’s looked after for you, but you don’t have the freedom to renovate or replace the furniture.”

-This represents that with a Managed VPS, everything’s simple to use, and is managed and supported by the expert 20i team, but has limits on how you can use it.
+This represents that with Managed Hosting, everything’s simple to use, and is managed and supported by the expert 20i team, but has limits on how you can use it.
 For an Unmanaged VPS: